jpmckearin/shai-hulud-scanner/.github/CI.md

 # GitHub Actions CI/CD

-This repository includes GitHub Actions workflows for automated testing of the shai-hulud-scanner PowerShell script.
+This repository includes GitHub Actions workflows for automated testing of the shai-hulud-scanner Go implementation.

 ## Workflows